purusoni/safeurl-decoder-and-opener/README.md

 Decode a SafeURL and open it in the default browser.

 positional arguments:
-  url         The SafeURL to decode.
+  url         The SafeURL to decode and open.

 optional arguments:
   -h, --help  show this help message and exit